BekeAtGithub/ECHOFALL/notion-export/Echofall/Chapter 43 - Option 1 1ecfda674d698036a0b0edfb304478c8.md

 “Then what?”

 “Then I’ll sneak in, and I will beat him over the head with this wrench.
 We zip-tie him, gag him.
-Non-lethal if possible.”
+Non-lethal if possible.
+And we can drag him outside so he doesn't burn in the fire.”

 Steven raised an eyebrow.